How to Sell Anything to Anybody: Data-Backed Tips From Sales Pros

 Google

+This one is fairly obvious: Do a Google search of the prospect’s name, their company, and any related news or updates.
 When doing your research, try to find information about their needs, pain points, goals, and preferences.
 That way you can tailor your messaging around issues that are important to them.

-3. Get to know them first.
+3. Get to know your customers first.

 • It establishes a foundation of trust and likability.